 An attorney will be thorough in their examination of your will and will make sure no detail is overlooked.

 Yes, the process is quite simple; all that is needed are signatures and a date.
 If you want to expedite the court procedures after your death that will prove the validity of your will, a self-proving affidavit signed by you and your witnesses will ensure the speedy fulfillment of your will.
 An attorney will ensure that you have all the needed legal language, so there is no ambiguity about your intentions.

 The will doesn’t need to be filed or registered with any government agency.
 Because of that fact, it is vital to protect the document and be sure to store your will in a safe place such as a fireproof safe or a safe deposit box.
 Inform the executor of your will where you have stored the will.

 We Can Be Your Guide

 If you are considering creating a will, we can help.
 Tim Fleming Law can help you navigate the process of creating a will and answer any questions you may have.
 Call now at (251) 304-0888 or fill out our easy contact form.
-A member of our team will be in touch to discuss how we can give counsel on your will.
+I will be in touch to discuss how I can give counsel on your will.